Custom Search

 Just to recap.
 On a map:

-This may become more interesting if you discover a Via Antonio Nero, and a Via Giovanni Nero.
+The situation may become more interesting if you come across a Via Antonio Nero, and a Via Giovanni Nero.
 Watch out for this.

 When coming here, always get the full length version of the street name.
 Locals will often refer to a street by its surname, so to speak.